 Even thought the city suffered an earthquake in 62 AC, Ercolano’s history cannot be explained without mentioning the Vesubian.

 The Vesuvian’s eruption taken place on the 79th year AC was one of the most important and cathastrophic volcanic eruptions ever.
-It affected the whole area located around the Napols Gold, including cities like Pompeii, Herculaneum, Oplontis or Estia, which were completely destroyed.
+It affected the whole area located around the Napols Gulf, including cities like Pompei, Herculaneum, Oplontis or Estabia, which were completely destroyed.
 The Vesuvian created a mortal rocks cloud, ashes and smoke at 30km of height and it also created a huge lava expension which liberated more termal energy than the Hiroshima attack.

 This natural fact deleted Ercolano from the face of the earth.
-It was buried about 16 meters, which allowed a phenomenon of conservation that was not given to Pompeii, for instance.
+It was buried about 16 meters, which allowed a phenomenon of conservation that was also given to Pompei, but less.
 It fossilized it and this fact led to the discovery of furniture and clothing in almost perfect conditions.

-One of the first stops is the viewpoint from where you can see a large part of the ruins and the current city in the background.
+One of the first stops is the viewpoint from where you can see a large part of the ruins, the current city and the volcan in the background.
 I found an interesting contrast.
 Immediately I went down to the "Casa dello Scheletro".
-I knew that was what marked the difference with Pompeii and I wanted to see it first and foremost.
-I was very impressed With the spooky image of the skeletons in front, I went through several stages: silence, goose's skin, observe everything, comment and, when you are aware of the magnitude, then you take the pictures.
+I knew this was what makes the difference with Pompei and I wanted to see it first and foremost.
+I was very impressed with the spooky image of the skeletons in front, I went through several stages: silence, goose's skin, observe everything, comment and, when you are aware of the magnitude, then you take the pictures.
 I did not want to leave without having the immortalized memory.
 Honestly, I think that only for this is worth the visit to Ercolano.
-The rest of debris can be seen in more quantity in Pompeii; but that left me astonished.
+The rest of debris can be seen in more quantity in Pompei; but that left me astonished.

 I also really liked the “Ara di Marco Nonio Balbo”, the “Casa del Rilievo di Telefo”, the "Casa dil Gran Portale" and the "Vestibolo della Palestra".

 The visit can take as long as you want.
-It depends how deep you want to go with the story of the place or even the time you have to visit the place.
+It depends how deep you want to go with the history of the place or even the time you have to visit the place.